 - What can I play it on?
 Xbox One, PS4, and PC

 Fallout 76 release date

-Fallout 76's teaser trailer in May was scant on details, though we now know the game will be shipping out from November 14 this year.
+Fallout 76's teaser trailer in May didn't give many details, but we now know the game will be shipping out from November 14 this year.
 This fits in with previous Fallout release windows, which have largely followed a similar pattern of mid-year announcement and October/November release.

 Amazon is already accepting pre-orders for the game's PC, Playstation 4, and Xbox One versions.

 During the Xbox showcase at E3 we got another, longer and more detailed, look at Fallout 76 and you can watch it below:

 The announcement trailer for Fallout 76 shows a shiny Fallout world that hints a lot about what we might see in the final game but doesn't give much in the way of specific details.
 You can pore over it yourself here:

 Bethesda has not specified why it has chosen to sell Fallout 76 directly, rather than through Steam, but it's likely to have better control over sales and to avoid paying a cut to Valve.